+Residents and businesses in the Roanoke City, the Roanoke County, Salem City and the Town of Vinton generate approximately 240,000 tons of wastes every year with approximately 225,000 tons landfilled.
+The remaining tonnages are recycled.
 Each locality collects its own trash using its own equipment.
-After collection, refuse trucks deliver the trash to the Authority's Tinker Creek Transfer Station in the City.
-At the Transfer Station, waste is loaded into specially designed rail cars and covered with watertight lock-down lids.
-Each rail car holds 65 tons of waste, making them among the largest on the railroad.
-At the end of the day, all waste that has been collected and loaded into the 10-12 rail cars are transported 33 miles on the Waste Line Express by Norfolk Southern to Smith Gap Station in the County.
+After collection, all but the City of Salem, refuse trucks deliver the trash to the Authority's Tinker Creek Transfer Station (TCTS) in the City of Roanoke.
+The City of Salem delivers its trash to the Authority's Salem Transfer Station (STS).
+Wastes received at the STS are currently transported by a contract over-the-road hauler, using RVRA's trailers, to the TCTS.
+At the TCTS, waste is loaded into specially designed rail cars and covered with watertight lock-down lids.
+Each rail car holds approximately 65 tons of waste, making them among the largest on the railroad.
+At the end of the day, all waste that has been collected and loaded into the rail cars is transported 33 miles on the Waste Line Express by Norfolk Southern to Smith Gap Station in the County.
 Upon arriving at the landfill, the rail cars are uncoupled and positioned for unloading the following day.
-The train makes a daily trip to Smith Gap with the loaded cars from the Transfer Station and returns the same day with empty rail cars from the previous day's load.
+The train then returns the same day with empty rail cars from the previous day's load.

 Additional information on this process including a seven minute video may be gleaned by accessing the Authority's website at www.RVRA.net.